 Baud Rate 9,600

-Start Bits I
+Start Bits 1

-Stop Bits I
+Stop Bits 1

 Parity Bit none

-The microK has a 256-byte circular receive buffer.
+The microK has a 254-byte circular receive buffer.
 If the buffer becomes full, it de-asserts RTS (connected to CTS on your PC through the null-modem cable) to prevent further data being sent.
-If the PC continues Page 63 of 88 to send data this will be ignored (lost) until the microK has had time to make space in the buffer by processing commands.
+If the PC continues to send data this will be ignored (lost) until the microK has had time to make space in the buffer by processing commands.
 The microK does not use its CTS to control data it transmits.

 You can use Hyperterminal (or another terminal emulator) to communicate with the microK via the RS232 connection.
-Hyperterminal is part of the standard Windows installation, usually located in the Accessories | Communications folder.
+Hyperterminal is part of the standard Windows installation, usually located in the Accessories/Communications folder.
 If you have installed a minimum (laptop) or custom configuration (without this component) for your Windows operating system, you may need to install Hyperterminal from your original Windows media.